Recording Requirements (excerpt)

 (vi) Contains no attachment that is less than 8-1/2 inches wide and 11 inches long or more than 8-1/2 inches wide and 14 inches long.

-(3) A register of deeds shall not record an instrument executed after April 1, 1997 if the instrument purports to evidence more than 1 recordable event.
+(3) A register of deeds shall not record an instrument executed after April 1, 1997, other than an instrument described in subsection (2), if the statement required under subsection (1)(f)(ii) purports to evidence more than 1 recordable event.

-(4) Any instrument received and recorded by a register of deeds shall be conclusively presumed to comply with this act.
+(4) Any instrument received and recorded by a register of deeds, including any instrument considered duly recorded under subsection (6), is conclusively presumed to comply with this act.
 The requirements contained in this act are cumulative to the requirements imposed by any other act relating to the recording of instruments.